 Drag and drop the pane you need

 Modular system is a huge superpower that sets Path Finder apart.
-The app will stretch and shrink, depending on what has to be done.
+This file manager for Mac will stretch and shrink, depending on what has to be done.
 Instead of making you scroll through tons of options, like showing file permissions or attributes, Path Finder offers a pane with custom modules you can drag into the app.
 From the menu bar, open Window > Modules and grab whatever you need from a separate window.

 Seeing through large data sets

 Use Path Finder’s Commands to automate your work with files on Mac.
 Whether to copy across panels or compress and email, there’s a way to do it real quick.The file manager keeps things controlled even when you manage files stored on different disks.
 For instance, you can run FolderSync, analyzing and comparing the contents of different locations that you open in the Dual Pane.
 Instead of digging through separate files.